relaycorp/veraid-website/src/pages/spec.md

    - `2`: The key ID is the SHA-384 digest of the key.
    - `3`: The key ID is the SHA-512 digest of the key.
 3. **Key ID** (required): The Base64-encoded (unpadded) representation of the key digest, as specified by the Key ID Type.
 4. **TTL Override** (required): A positive integer representing the number of seconds for the maximum validity period of signatures.
-This value MUST be between 28,800 seconds (8 hours) and 2,592,000 seconds (30 days).
+This value MUST be between 1 second and 7,776,000 seconds (90 days).
 5. **Service OID** (optional): An Object Identifier (in dotted decimal notation) identifying a specific service for which this record is valid.
 If omitted, the record applies to all services.

 Multiple TXT records MAY be published at the same hostname to support different keys, key algorithms, or services.
 A domain MAY also publish service-specific records alongside a generic record (without a service OID).